 Some would even manage well over 1000 footcandles but ensure the location has ample relative humidity, over 50%.

-Asparagus fern is a low to medium light plant, requiring 4-6 hours of dappled sunlight every day.
+Asparagus Fern loves low to medium-light plants, requiring daily 4-6 hours of dappled sunlight.

 4. Light Quality

-The quality of light is more crucial to the Asparagus fern plant when grown indoors because the dappled natural light may lack beneficial light colors and temperature.
+The quality of light is more crucial to Asparagus Ferns indoors because the dappled natural light may lack beneficial light colors and temperature.

-Asparagus fern’s growth, color, and blossoms will depend on the combination of light colors it receives from the light source.
+So, Asparagus Fern’s growth, color, and blossoms will depend on the combination of light colors it receives from the light source.

-The full-spectrum lighting, a combination of blue and red wavelengths (400-700nm) with smaller amounts of green, yellow, and infrared wavelengths, will help with Photosynthesis.
+Moreover, full-spectrum lighting, with blue and red wavelengths (400-700 nm) with smaller amounts of green, yellow, and infrared wavelengths, will help photosynthesis.

-Asparagus fern will need more blue and red light colors to produce lush, green fronds.
+But, Asparagus Ferns will need more blue and red light colors to produce lush, green leaves.

 Do Asparagus Ferns Grow in Artificial Light?

-Asparagus fern will grow well in artificial lighting when provided with the correct light intensity and spectrum to boost chlorophyll production.
+Asparagus Fern will grow well in artificial lighting with the correct light intensity and spectrum to boost chlorophyll production.

-Light quality is more of a concern with indoor plants using artificial light.
-Therefore, determine how far to keep your Asparagus fern from the grow light.
+Light quality is more of a concern with Asparagus Ferns using artificial light.

 Here is a small table describing the distance between the grow light and the plant.